keaghanjames/FuDGE/README.md

 ## Notes

-- The molecular phylogeny file is named `singe_bird_phylo.tre` (a typo for "single") throughout the script; this filename is used as-is to maintain consistency with the analysis code.
 - The functional tree is rescaled to match the total depth of the molecular phylogeny before computing FuD scores, so that ED and FuD are on a directly comparable scale.